hapax/hapax.github.io/assets/teaching.md

 Of course, students need to practice walking before they wander off into the foothills, armed only with a compass and a sense of adventure.
-Similarly, students need to learn how to manipulate symbols, and that takes practice.
+Similarly, students need to learn how to manipulate symbols in order to do real mathematics, and that takes practice.
 There are better ways to practice than looking at shrubs.
 But the real problem is that *the scrubland never ends*, and what